Wiley (publisher): Acquisitions

-Launched as a pilot in 1997 with fifty journals and expanded through 1998, Wiley InterScience provided online access to Wiley journals, reference works, and books, including backfile content.
-Journals previously from Blackwell Publishing were available online from Blackwell Synergy until they were integrated into Wiley InterScience on June 30, 2008.
+Wiley Interscience is launched in 1997.
+It provided online access to Wiley journals, reference works, and books, including backfile content.
+Journals previously from Blackwell Publishing were available online from Blackwell Synergy until they were integrated into Wiley Interscience on June 30, 2008.
 In December 2007, Wiley also began distributing its technical titles through the Safari Books Online e-reference service.
 Interscience was supplanted by Wiley Online Library in 2010.

-On February 17, 2012, Wiley announced the acquisition of Inscape Holdings Inc., which provides DISC assessments and training for interpersonal business skills.

-On March 7, 2012, Wiley announced its intention to divest assets in the areas of travel (including the Frommer's brand), culinary, general interest, nautical, pets, and crafts, as well as the Webster's New World and CliffsNotes brands.
+Wiley acquired Inscape Holdings Inc. in 2012, to provide DISC assessments and training for interpersonal business skills.
+A month later, Wiley announced its intention to divest assets in the areas of travel (including the Frommer's brand), culinary, general interest, nautical, pets, and crafts, as well as the Webster's New World and CliffsNotes brands.
 The planned divestiture was aligned with Wiley's "increased strategic focus on content and services for research, learning, and professional practices, and on lifelong learning through digital technology".
-On August 13, 2012, Wiley announced it entered into a definitive agreement to sell all of its travel assets, including all of its interests in the Frommer's brand, to Google Inc. On November 6, 2012, Houghton Mifflin Harcourt acquired Wiley's cookbooks, dictionaries and study guides.
+In May 2012, the company acquired publishing company Harlan Davidson, Inc., which is a family-owned business based in Illinois.
+On August 13 of the same year, Wiley announced it entered into a definitive agreement to sell all of its travel assets, including all of its interests in the Frommer's brand, to Google Inc. On November 6, 2012, Houghton Mifflin Harcourt acquired Wiley's cookbooks, dictionaries and study guides.
 In 2013, Wiley sold its pets, crafts and general interest lines to Turner Publishing Company and its nautical line to Fernhurst Books.
-HarperCollins acquired parts of Wiley Canada's trade operations in 2013; the remaining Canadian trade operations were merged into Wiley U.S.
+HarperCollins acquired parts of Wiley Canada's trade operations in 2013; the remaining Canadian trade operations were merged into Wiley U.S. In 2021, Wiley acquired eJournalPress (EJP), a company developing web-based applications for scholarly publishing.

-In 2021, Wiley acquired the Hindawi publishing firm for $298 million in cash to expand its open access journals portfolio.
+In 2021, Wiley acquired Hindawi, an open access journals publishing firm, for $298 million in cash.

-Wiley stated it would keep the Hindawi journals under their previous brand and continue developing the open source publishing platform Phenom.

-In 2021, Wiley announced the acquisition of eJournalPress (EJP), a provider of web-based technology solutions for scholarly publishing companies.
+Wiley kept Hindawi's journals under their original brand name.
+In 2023, over 8000 articles from paper mills are retracted in numerous Hindawi journals.
+Wiley ceased using the Hindawi brand that same year, with the brand's 200 remaining journals marketed with the Wiley brand.
+The Wiley CEO who initiated the Hindawi acquisition stepped down thereafter.
+As of April 2024, Wiley's journals receive about 10,000 monthly manuscript submissions, and 10-13% of those are flagged as fictitious (e.g., from a paper mill).